Listing Marketplace vs Active Prospecting · Different Products

 • Primary value: inbound discovery and inquiry volume.
 You post it and hope the right tenant finds it

-SCAYLED is a prospecting tool
+SCAYLED is a territory intelligence platform

 Both in a real brokerage workflow